How we use your information

 Access to personal information:

 The ODCE will respond to requests (confirmation of the existence of data) made under the Data Protection Acts, but we are bound by a statutory duty of confidentiality in relation to our cases and therefore may not be able to release information to you, even if you are the data subject.
-This is to ensure fairness and privacy in the investigation process and to safeguard the ability of the Office to investigate complaints.
+This is to ensure fairness and privacy in the investigation process and to safeguard the ability of the Office to fulfil its statutory remit.

 As far as possible, we will not disclose personal data without consent.
 However, when we investigate a complaint we may need to share personal information with the other parties concerned.
 We will consider any request for anonymity in respect of a case, but we cannot guarantee that it will be possible to enforce it.
 We will not disclose your personal data to third parties except in instances where an individual has consented to the disclosure, or we are obliged by law to disclose the data.
 Third parties to whom we may disclose information include organisations such as An Garda Síochána.